angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 3. If the result didn't change, the memoized result is returned.
 If not, the new result is memoized and returned.

 This all might sound pretty straight forward, but pay attention to the fact, that the check for change is by default an object identity check and not a check for equality.
-With this, a selector might fire more often than you think.:
+With this, a selector might fire more often than you think:

 ```ts
 export function isEqualCheck(a: any, b: any): boolean {